Tracial oscillation zero and Z-stability: Preliminary

-If, in addition, $A$ has strict comparison, then we say $A$ has tracial approximate oscillation zero.
-Tracial approximate oscillation can be defined for \CA s which do not have the property that ${\rm Ped}(A)=A.$ (see section 5 of \cite{FLosc}).
-We will use the following fact: If $A$ is a separable simple \CA\, with $\wtd{QT}(A)\not=\{0\}$ and the extremal boundary $\partial_e(S)$ of a basis $S$ for the cone $\wtd{QT}(A)$ has only countably many points, then $A$ has T-tracial approximate oscillation zero (Theorem 5.9 of \cite{FLosc}). \end{df}
+We will use the following fact: If $A$ is a separable simple \CA\, with $\wtd{QT}(A)\not=\{0\}$ and the extremal boundary $\partial_e(S)$ of a basis $S$ for the cone $\wtd{QT}(A)$ has only countably many points, then $A$ has tracial approximate oscillation zero (Theorem 5.9 of \cite{FLosc}). \end{df}

 \begin{df} Let $\varpi\in \bt(\N)\setminus \N$ be a free ultrafilter.
 Let $p\in l^\infty(A)/I_{_{\Qw, \varpi}}$ be a projection.
 An element $\{e_n\}\in l^\infty(A)_+^{\bf 1}$ is called a permanent projection lifting of $p,$ if, for any sequence of integers $\{m(n)\},$ $\Pi_\varpi(\{e_n^{1/m(n)}\})=p.$ \end{df}